United Nations fails to agree landmark arms-trade treaty

 U.N.
 Secretary-General Ban Ki-moon expressed disappointment the meetings were inconclusive but was encouraged U.N. members will continue pursuing “this noble goal.”

-“The conference’s inability to conclude its work on this much-awaited ATT, despite years of effort of member states and civil society from many countries, is a setback,” Ban said.

-“There is already considerable common ground and states can build on the hard work that has been done during these negotiations,” he added.
+“There is already considerable common ground and states can build on the hard work that has been done during these negotiations,” he said.

 It covered all conventional arms in the categories of battle tanks, armored combat vehicles, large-caliber artillery systems, combat aircraft, attack helicopters, warships, missiles and missile launchers, and small arms and light weapons.